-The banking regime in Belgium is governed by the Banking Law.
+The banking regime in Belgium is governed by the Belgian law of 25 April 2014 on the legal status and supervision of credit institutions (the "Banking Law").
 The Banking Law implements various EU directives, including, without limitation:

-- (a) Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013, as amended by Directive (EU) 2019/878 of 20 May 2019, and as may be further amended or replaced from time to time (the "CRD") and, where applicable, Regulation (EU) n° 575/2013 of the European Parliament and of the Council of 26 June 2013, as amended by Regulation (EU) 2019/876 of 20 May 2019, and as may be further amended or replaced from time to time (the "CRR", and together with the CRD, "CRD V") implementing the revised regulatory framework of Basel IV on the European Union; and - (b) Directive 2014/59 of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms, as amended by Directive (EU) 2019/879 of 20 May 2019 (the "BRRD").
+- (a) Directive EU No 2013/36/EU of the European Parliament and of the Council of 26 June 2013, as amended or replaced from time to time (the "CRD") and, where applicable, Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013, as amended or replaced from time to time (the "CRR", and together with the CRD, "CRD IV"), implementing the revised regulatory framework of Basel III in the European Union; and - (b) Directive (EU) No 2014/59 of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms ("BRRD") by setting up a new recovery and resolution regime for credit institutions which introduced certain tools and powers with a view to addressing banking crises pre-emptively in order to safeguard financial stability and minimise taxpayers' exposure to losses;

-CRD V applies in Belgium since 1 January 2014, subject to certain requirements being amended and/or phased in over a number of years, as set out therein.
+CRD IV applies in Belgium since 1 January 2014, subject to certain requirements being amended and/or phased in over a number of years, as set out therein.
 BRRD has formally been transposed into Belgian law by amending the Banking Law with effect from 16 July 2016 (subject to certain requirements being amended from time to time).